"Knowing the path is not the same as walking it," said Morpheus.

 (Photo courtesy Leslie C. Bertrand)

 W and Z are the vector (gauge) bosons and Higgs joins them as a scalar boson.
-The only one, at time of writing, that accounts for there being any scale in our universe at all.
+The only one (at time of writing) that can account for scale in our universe.
 Thinking on this....

 If there were no scale, created by asymmetry as Higgs' original proposal (above) says it must be, the forces and the material elements would have no form to take that physical observers could recognise.

 Quarks (you're made of those) and neutrinos (they fly through you all the time) oscillate - change from one thing to another.
 Why?
 What for?
 Well, these questions seem important enough for people to find particles that fit the boxes.
-And if you read this from CERN, you'll find the quark and neutrino sharing a stage.
-The weak force - miniscule in spacetime, massive in effect.
+And if you read this from CERN, you'll find Quark and Neutrino sharing a stage.
+Production managers - the weak force; miniscule in spacetime, massive in effect.
 And the Higgs, another force altogether.
-High-five to the field, where the Higgs comes out to play - may the Force be with you that pieces reality together, the constructive cement that mass depends on, but which of itself is - what?
-Energy?
-The Higgs has something to do with asymmetry...
+May the Force be with you that pieces reality together, the constructive cement that mass depends on, but which of itself is - what?

 You've followed the white rabbit far enough to know there are answers to questions many people don't even want to ask.
-What's more, you're unique, with reason to be drawn to this track in the first place.
-Our planetary play is now well into Act lll - we're working out what it means, where to go from here, how to live with what's to come.
-Physics is a guiding light, a beacon of reason, the nuts and bolts of the reality construct.
+You're unique, with reason to be drawn to this track in the first place.
+Our planetary play moves into Act lll - we're working out what it means, where to go from here, how to live with what's to come.
+Physics = spotlight on the reality construct.
 Do we really have room for so many constraints?

 Questions are being asked of consciousness.
 Suggestions have been made that there's a particle to account for it.
 To quote Cern (from behind the picture here of a Higgs interaction:)-